 - Ongoing, long-term treatment like physical therapy

 It’s often hard for dog owners to admit or believe their dog could bite someone, especially if it’s the first time they’ve noticed aggressive behavior.
-As a result, they could downplay the severity of your injury (even if they aren’t doing it maliciously.
+As a result, they could downplay the severity of your injury, even if they aren’t doing it maliciously.

 Can I Sue Someone If I Was Bitten By a Dog in Austell?

 The City of Austell follows Georgia’s “one free bite” rule regarding dog bites.
 This means most dogs are allowed one bite before the dog’s owner is held legally responsible.
-If the dog has already bitten someone, the dog owner then has reason to know the dog could bite and will be held responsible.
+However, if the dog has already bitten someone, the dog owner then has reason to know the dog could bite and will be held responsible.

-The State of Georgia also hold dog owners responsible when they show negligence or don’t use reasonable care in controlling their dog.
-This includes letting their dogs run free in areas where it should have been leashed, the dog frequently escaping from its fence, or any situation where the owner failed to keep the dog contained without supervision.
+The State of Georgia also holds dog owners responsible when they show negligence or don’t use reasonable care in controlling their dogs.
+This includes letting their dogs run free in areas where they should have been leashed, the dog frequently escaping from its fence or any situation where the owner failed to keep the dog contained without supervision.

-What If I Can’t Find the Owner?
+What if I Can’t Find the Dog’s Owner?